Millbourne/Woodvale stop

 Millbourne/Woodvale stop is a tram stop in the Edmonton LRT network in Edmonton, Alberta, Canada.
 It serves the Valley Line, and is located on the east side of 66 Street, north of 38 Avenue NW, at the corners of Michaels Park, Greenview, Hillview, and Lee Ridge.
 The stop was scheduled to open in 2020.
-It officially opened on November 4, 2023.
+It officially opened on November 4, 2023 and is maintained by TransEd Partners on behalf of Edmonton Transit Service (ETS).